 Let us see who should not practice Sun Salutation.

 Persons having health conditions like lower back issues, cervical spondylitis, and hernia should consult their doctor before starting this practice.
 Apart from this, persons who have recently undergone any surgery should also consult their doctor.

 Pregnant ladies and ladies undergoing periods should avoid this practice during those times.

-During the practice, the left thigh exerts pressure on the spleen and right thigh on the liver.
+During the practice, the left thigh exerts pressure on the spleen and the right thigh on the liver.
 Hence persons having liver or spleen disorder should consult a competent yoga teacher/doctor.

 Surya Namaskar Types and Variations

-So many variations have evolved out of the above mentioned ten-step Sun Salutation sequence.
+So many variations have evolved out of the above-mentioned ten-step Sun Salutation sequence.
 Let us have a look at the important ones.

 Sivananda Surya Namaskar